drscream/ejabberd-mod_rest/README.txt

 Configurable options:

-  allowed_ips: IP addresses that can connect to the rest service.
+  allowed_ips: IP addresses that can use the rest service.
   Allowed values: 'all' or a list of Erlang tuples.
   Default value: all
+  Notice that the IP address is checked after the connection is established.
+  If you want to restrict the IP address that listens connections, and only allow a certain IP to be able to connect to the port, then the option allowed_ips is not useful to you: you better define the listening IP address in the ejabberd listeners (see the ejabberd Guide).

   allowed_destinations: Allowed destination Jabber ID addresses in the stanza.
   Allowed values: 'all' or a list of strings.